Kirsteen MacDonald

 Kirsteen MacDonald (Kirsteen NicDhòmhnaill) is a Scottish broadcaster.

 MacDonald was born in Inverness, and educated at the Gaelic-medium unit at the city's Central Primary School, and at Millburn Academy.

-She is a weather presenter for BBC Scotland.
+She regularly presents the weather for BBC's Reporting Scotland and An Là.

-Macdonald won the prestigious women's gold medal at the Royal National Mòd in 2006.
+MacDonald won the prestigious women's gold medal at the Royal National Mòd in 2006.
 In 2008, she had an operation to remove her appendix, shortly after her operation she entered the Mòd in Falkirk, where she won the women's traditional medal.
 MacDonald received the "Gaelic Ambassador of the Year Award" at the 2014 Royal National Mod.